Julian Barnes Observes the Belle Epoque

 I will be the first to admit not to be very familiar with the Belle Epoque, largely having passing knowledge of the most prominent figures and events which marked it, so I probably can’t adequately rate the wealth of knowledge we’re given here, but it feels perfect as an in-depth introduction to the topic.

-Despite being rather complex and expansive in its ambitions, the book does top out at just under three hundred pages, and no matter how concise and precise of an writer one might be, I think it’s impossible to profoundly survey any historical time period to a profound degree.
+Despite being rather complex and expansive in its ambitions, The Man in the Red Coat does top out at just under three hundred pages, and no matter how concise and precise of an writer one might be, I think it’s impossible to profoundly survey any historical time period to a profound degree.

 So, if like me you haven’t studied this period in depth, then what you’ll get rewarded with for navigating the complex narrative is one of the most evocative portrayals of any time period I’ve ever witnessed, one which also pushes us to think about the modern world and ask ourselves how much we’ve really progressed in the past hundred years.